 Adding these two extra steps will help clear up the bumps and keep them from coming quickly back.
 You'll be able to maintain softer, smoother skin without hassle or expensive extras.

 I can work on keratosis pilaris during your facial, massage, or back facial too.
-If these bumps are bothering you, let me know!
-I'm here to help.
+If these bumps are bothering you, add the "Rough, bumpy arms" upgrade to your appointment for only $10.

 One last thing to consider...should you try to pop these?
 Squeeze 'em out?
 Actually because they are so dry and tough, they won't come out easily...or at all.
 You are very likely to bruise or tear the skin if you try, and could get an infection or scarring.
 If you leave them and follow the three steps, they will soften gradually.
 Your body will begin to dissolve and release the dead skin cells, and you shouldn't need to pick each one individually.
 If there are large ones, I can address them with professional extraction to reduce the risk of scar or infection.
 Please don't risk it!